pocl/pocl/doc/sphinx/source/notes_6_0.rst

 The CG SVM support works best if the client manages to mmap() the device-side allocated SVM pool to the same address as in the server-side.
-If not, SPIR-V manipulation is done to address for the offset for kernel executions.
+If not, SPIR-V manipulation is done to shift the offset of the memory accessess in the execution kernels.
 This is a work-in-progress, but is usable for testing client apps and libraries that require CG SVM as it seems to work often enough.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Vsock support